YamukelwaTech/RecipePage/README.md

 # Yam's Simple Recipe Showcase 🍲

-Welcome to my HTML-CSS Capstone Project: Simple Recipe Page!
+Welcome to my Simple Recipe Page!
 This project reflects my passion for both coding and cooking, showcasing a straightforward and delightful recipe that anyone can enjoy.

 ## Project Objective 🎯